Spanish seaplane carrier Dédalo: Naval service

 Dédalo was decommissioned in 1934, laid up at Sagunto in 1935, and struck from the naval register in April 1936.
 That July the Spanish Civil War began, during which a Nationalist air attack damaged her and prevented her from leaving Cartagena.
 The war ended in April 1939, and on 1 March 1940 she was towed to Valencia to be scrapped.
-However, due to bomb damage she sank, causing an obstruction in Valencia harbour.
-She was later blown up to clear the obstruction.
+The ship sank due to the bomb damage in Valencia harbour, becoming a navigational hazard.
+She was subsequently destroyed with explosives to reopen the port.